e-gov/eIDAS-SpecificProxyService/README.md

 Information about the authenticated person is retrieved from ID-token issued by the IDP (retuned in the response of [OIDC token request](https://openid.net/specs/openid-connect-core-1_0.html#TokenRequest)).
 Claims in the ID-token are mapped to their respective eIDAS attributes (see configuration reference for further details).

+In some cases, ID-token claim values might need further processing to extract the attributed value.

 <a name="logging"></a>
 ## 4. Logging